 The NHS has a website that lets you search for an NHS dentist near you by entering your town, city, or postcode.
-This will help identify dentists offering NHS treatment but not their availability, so you must contact practices directly to enquire.
+This should help identify dentists offering NHS treatment but not their availability, so you must contact practices directly to enquire.
+The changes to the NHS dental contract which were announced in July 2022 and came into effect in November 2023 should make this website more reliable, but this will take time.